-It remains our view that incentive-based regulation is the best regulatory framework for energy networks.
-We think that the framework remains fit for purpose, flexible and innovative enough to respond to changing circumstances, such as new patterns of supply and demand in response to the challenges posed by tackling climate change.
+We still think that incentive-based regulation is the best regulatory framework for energy networks.
+But after 20 years of using the RPI-X formula to regulate network monopolies we think the time is ripe for a thorough review of the approach to see whether it remains fit for purpose and is flexible enough to respond to the significant investment challenges the energy networks face - such as new patterns of supply and demand and responding to the challenges posed by tackling climate change.
 Ofgem will continue to regulate networks transparently and take decisions that are consistent across sectors wherever appropriate.